Luna command-line tool documentation

 id001 test1.edf /data/annots/indiv/id001/

-Alternatively, they can be given as a comma-delimited list in the third column.
-Also, if there are no annotation files for that EDF,
+comma-delimited list in the third column.
+If there are no

-annotation files, which can make sample lists easier to work with (e.g. to load into R as a tab-delimited file):
+lists easier to work with (e.g. to load into R as a tab-delimited

 id001 test1.edf test1.tsv